Pylons/pyramid/docs/narr/renderers.rst

 -------------------------------------------

 As we've seen, a view callable needn't always return a Response object.
 Instead, it may return an arbitrary Python object, with the expectation that a :term:`renderer` will convert that object into a response instance on your behalf.
 Some renderers use a templating system; other renderers use object serialization techniques.
+Because renderers inject variable data into some output (otherwise a static Response object could be returned) the renderer must have some means of identifying the data and mapping its transformation into the desired output.
+Often, as the means of providing this mapping, the object supplied to the renderer is a Python dictionary.

 View configuration can vary the renderer associated with a view callable via the ``renderer`` attribute.
 For example, this call to